Free Auto Insurance Comparison

 Statute of Limitations

-If you have an accident, it’s in your best interest to report it to your insurance company right away.
+If you have an accident, it’s in your best interest to report it to your insurance company right away as auto insurance claims may expire.
 Sometimes, though, you might not be sure if you should file a claim or pay for the damage yourself for a variety of reasons.

 New Hampshire’s statutes of limitations are as follows: